SitePen/dstore/docs/Collection.md

 #### `track()`

 This method will create a new collection that will be tracked and updated as the parent collection changes.
 This will cause the events sent through the resulting collection to include an `index` and `previousIndex` property to indicate the position of the change in the collection.
-This is an optional method, and is usually provided by `dstore/Observable`.
-For example, you can create an observable store class, by using `dstore/Observable` as a mixin:
+This is an optional method, and is usually provided by `dstore/Trackable`.
+For example, you can create an observable store class, by using `dstore/Trackable` as a mixin:

-	var ObservableMemory = declare([Memory, Observable]);
+	var TrackableMemory = declare([Memory, Trackable]);

 Once we have created a new instance from this store, we can track a collection, which could be the top level store itself, or a downstream filtered or sorted collection:

-	var store = new ObservableMemory({data: ...});
+	var store = new TrackableMemory({data: ...});
 	var filteredSorted = store.filter({inStock: true}).sort('price');

 At this point, we can do a `fetch()` or `forEach()` to access the items in the filtered collection.
 Once we have done that, the data will be loaded, or will be loading, and we can track it.